-Sense8 Is Canceled.
-And That's Why It's Now Netflix's Most Important Show.
+Sense8 Is Canceled And That's Why It's Now Netflix's Most Important Show

 In my opinion, the general media and analyst reaction has somewhat miscast the nature of this decision.
 For Hollywood, Netflix has been a culture shock as much as an economic one, with the streaming giant refusing to play by the unwritten, unenforceable, but ’til now inviolate rules governing everything from advertising to royalties payments to film festivals.

 That might account, at least in part, for the almost gloating tone of certain traditional media executives and analysts as they have parsed the meaning of Netflix’s new direction.
-Many see Netflix’s decisions as the end of a legend, a time when reality caught up with someone who had bene able to outrun it for far too long.
+Many see Netflix’s decisions as the end of a legend, a time when reality caught up with someone who had been able to outrun it for far too long.

 Network executives have long insisted that their annual culling of shows is necessary and unavoidable, and that Netflix’s “finish every story” philosophy just isn’t sustainable over the long haul.
 They see Netflix’s recent decisions as validating this claim.
 And that might lead some to conclude that because this was “inevitable,” that it’s good that Netflix is finally doing it.